 Tapping created threads in previously drilled holes by coordinating feeds and speeds with thread lead.
 Your CAM setup will calculate feed rates based on cutting speed and threads per inch (TPI) of the tap.
 Be sure you have drilled the proper size hole for your tap.
 If the hole is too small, there is a risk of the tap breaking off inside the hole.
 If it is too large, the threads will not form properly.

-Be sure to use adequate lubricant while tapping, whether your machine has automatic flood coolant or you manually brush the tip of the tap with oil before starting the operation.
+Be sure to use adequate lubricant while tapping, whether your machine has an automatic flood coolant or manually brush the tap’s tip with oil before starting the operation.
 We also recommend tapping holes smaller than #6 by hand, as smaller taps break more easily.
 Both of these recommendations will help to avoid any unnecessary tool breakage.

 Take the Plunge

 Knowing how to efficiently plan a 2D CNC machining project starts with understanding your toolpath types.
 A typical CNC job will start by facing material to the highest flat surface of a part.
-From there you can contour sides and start to work on additional features and fine details.
+From there, you can contour sides and start to work on additional features and fine details.
 Understanding the intricacies and limitations of each toolpath will give you the confidence needed to machine any part.
-You’ve taken a look at the fundamentals, now go practice the process!
+You’ve taken a look at the fundamentals.
+Now practice the process!

 Fusion 360 has all the CAM tools you need to easily set up your first CNC job.
 Try Fusion 360 for free today.